d7561985/heroku_boilerplate/README.md

 Option in UI mode i didn't find for doing this.

 #### environments
-Our app should handle some env. variables:
+Heroku app should handle some env. variables:
 * PORT - http port from app witch will be exposed in https through heroku proxy
 * HEROKU_APP_NAME - actual slug of our app(optional).
 For enable this from console we should enable plugin:
 ```bash